The facts: How climate change affects people living in poverty

 Around the world, people are experiencing both the subtle and stark effects of climate change.
-Gradually shifting weather patterns, rising sea levels and more extreme weather events are all clear and devastating evidence of a rapidly changing climate and an urgent need for solutions.
+Gradually shifting weather patterns, rising sea levels and more extreme weather events are devastating evidence of both a rapidly changing climate and an urgent need for solutions.

-The increased frequency and intensity of extreme weather events like hurricanes, wildfires and droughts threaten the world's food supply, drive people from their homes, separate families and jeopardize livelihoods.
-And all of these effects increase the risk of conflict, hunger and poverty.
+The increased frequency and intensity of extreme weather events like hurricanes, wildfires and droughts threaten lives in these front-line communities, driving people from their homes and jeopardizing food sources and livelihoods.
+All these effects increase the likelihood of more conflict, hunger and poverty.

-Read on to learn more about how climate change triggers conflict, exacerbates hunger and poverty for these communities, as well as what Mercy Corps is doing to help communities become more resilient in the face of change.
+Read on to learn more about how climate change triggers conflict and exacerbates hunger and poverty for these communities, as well as what Mercy Corps is doing to help them become stronger and more resilient in the face of change.